-Lithuanian soprano Asmik Grigorian was born into a family of musicians in Vilnius.
-She studied at the Lithuanian Academy of Music and Theatre and began her operatic career while still a student.
-A founding member of the Vilnius City Opera, she has twice been awarded the Golden Stage Cross, her country’s highest accolade for singers: in 2005 for her role debut as Violetta (La traviata) and in 2010 for her performances as Mrs Lovett in Sweeney Todd.
-In 2016 she was honoured with the Young Female Singer award at the International Opera Awards, followed by Female Singer of the Year in 2019.
-She was voted Female Singer of the Year 2019 also in the annual critics’ poll of Opernwelt magazine.
+Lithuanian soprano Asmik Grigorian was born in Vilnius and studied at the Lithuanian Music and Theatre Academy.
+A founding member of the Vilnius City Opera, she has twice been awarded the Golden Stage Cross, the highest theatre award in Lithuania: in 2005 for her role debut as Violetta (La traviata) and in 2010 for her performances as Mrs Lovett (Sweeney Todd).
+At the International Opera Awards she was voted Young Female Singer of the Year in 2016 and Female Singer of the Year in 2019.

-Asmik Grigorian made her Salzburg Festival debut in 2017 as Marie (Wozzeck) and returned in 2018 for her sensational role debut as Salome under Franz Welser-Möst in a staging by Romeo Castellucci that won her the 2019 Austrian Music Theatre Award as Best Female Lead.
-Engagements in 2018/19 included her debut at La Scala, Milan, as Marietta in Graham Vick’s new production of Die tote Stadt under Alan Gilbert, her role debut as Iolanta for the Frankfurt Opera and a return to the Royal Opera in Stockholm for Madama Butterfly.
+She made her Salzburg Festival debut as Marie under Vladimir Jurowski in 2017 in a production by William Kentridge.
+In 2018 she made her sensational role debut as Salome under Franz Welser-Möst in a production by Romeo Castellucci, winning the Austrian Music Theatre Prize in 2019 in the category of Best Female Lead.
+In the 2018/19 season she made her debut at La Scala, Milan, as Marietta (Die tote Stadt) under Alan Gilbert in a new production by Graham Vick and made her role debut as Tchaikovsky’s Iolanta at the Frankfurt Opera.
+She returned to the Salzburg Festival in 2020 as Chrysothemis (Elektra).